uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ## Build

 ### Assemble Speaker Bonnet
-We first assemble the speaker Bonnet <a href="https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/assembly">as per Adafruit's instructions</a>.
+Assemble the speaker Bonnet <a href="https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/assembly">as per Adafruit's instructions</a>.
 This involves soldering the headers and speaker terminal blocks.

 ### RaspberryPi OS